kanaverse/kana/paper.md

 # Statement of need

-Single-cell 'omics is routinely used to identify cell subpopulations or states from heterogeneous biological samples [@stegle2015computational].
+Single-cell 'omics is routinely used to identify cell subpopulations with distinct molecular phenotypes in heterogeneous biological samples [@stegle2015computational].
+For example, in single cell RNA sequencing (scRNA-seq), cells are clustered based on their transcriptional profiles and each cluster is characterized based on differential expression of marker genes.
+Changes in expression or cellular abundance for each cluster can then provide some insight into the biological processes associated with the corresponding cell type or state.
+This analysis is often exploratory in nature as the properties of an interesting cell subpopulation are difficult to define _a priori_.
-This typically involves several iterations of data analysis, visualization and interpretation by biologists who may not be familiar with programming frameworks for bioinformatics.
+As a result, each analysis involves several iterations of computation, visualization and interpretation by biologists who may not be familiar with programming frameworks for bioinformatics.

 Web applications offer an ideal environment for single-cell analyses, providing a user-friendly interface to the analysis workflow without any installation of additional software (other than a browser).
+This strategy has been used by tools such as Cellxgene [@megill2021cellxgene], Cirrocumulus [@cirrocumulus], and a variety of R/Shiny applications [@shiny] for processing single-cell data.
-Most existing web applications for single-cell analysis [@megill2021cellxgene;@cirrocumulus;@shiny] use a traditional server-based architecture, where data is sent to a backend server to compute results that are returned to the client (i.e., the user's machine) for visualization.
+The vast majority of these existing web applications use a traditional server-based architecture, where data is sent to a backend server to compute results that are returned to the client - i.e., the user's machine - for inspection.
 This obviously requires the deployment of a backend server, which has non-negligible cost when scaled to a large number of users.
 It also requires data transfer from the client to the server, which introduces latency as well as invoking concerns over data ownership and privacy.